jzonthemtn/berlin-buzzwords-2021/README.md

 Attendees of this talk will come away with a working knowledge of how a machine learning pipeline can be constructed and managed inside Kubernetes.
 Knowledge of NLP is not required.
 All code presented will be available on GitHub.

+## Summary

+Ingest tweets, determine trending hashtags, sort movie search results based on trending hashtags.
+Classification of movie overviews is done by a zero-shot classifier.
+Includes tools for training and deploying NLI model, managing search relevance scoring, and data ingest.

 ## Architecture

 ![Architecture](https://github.com/jzonthemtn/berlin-buzzwords-2021/blob/master/arch.png?raw=true)